ncatlab/nlab-content/pages/4785.md

 =--
 =--

-The classification of [[simple Lie group]]s consists contains four infinite series of "classical" Lie groups:
+The classification of [[simple Lie group]]s contains four infinite series of "classical" Lie groups:

 * $A_n = SU(n+1)$, the [[special unitary group]]